 Get a good night’s sleep and reduce stress

 This is the topic of my book, co-authored with Suzannah Lawson, The Stress Cure.
-If you don't sleep well read this book or read my report https://www.patrickholford.com/advice/power-of-sleep.
-The nutrients 5-HTP, theanine and magnesium can help you to sleep as does listening to Silence of peace, available on CD or on download.
+If you don’t sleep well read this book or read my report https://www.patrickholford.com/advice/power-of-sleep.
+The nutrients 5-HTP, theanine and What it does: Strengthens bones and teeth, promotes healthy muscles by helping them to relax, also important for PMS, important for heart muscles and nervous… can help you to sleep as does listening to Silence of peace, available on CD or on download.

 Get an ioniser for your bedroom.
 If you live in a city it’s hard to get truly clean air.
 Even in the country there’s pollens and spores in the air.
 If you find your sinus problems are seasonal it may be that you react to grass or tree pollens or spores.
 Ionisers pull particulates out of the air and increase the level of negative ions, which are the good guys.
 The price of ionisers has really come down.
 The top three in a review of the ten best ionisers are all under £40.